-- options.create\pyproxies (boolean) If false, toJs() will throw a ConversionError rather than producing a PyProxy. - options.depth (number) How many layers deep to perform the conversion.
+- options.depth (number) How many layers deep to perform the conversion.
 Defaults to infinite - options.pyproxies (PyProxy[]) If provided, toJs() will store all PyProxies created in this list.
 This allows you to easily destroy all the PyProxies by iterating the list without having to recurse over the generated structure.
-The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.default\converter ((obj: PyProxy, convert: (obj: PyProxy) => any, cacheConversion: (obj: PyProxy, result: any) => void) => any) Optional argument to convert objects with no default conversion.
-See the documentation of to\js(). - options.dict\converter((array: Iterable<[key: string, value: any] > ) => any)
+The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.create\pyproxies (boolean) If false, toJs() will throw a ConversionError rather than producing a PyProxy. - options.dict\converter ((array: Iterable<[key: string, value: any]>) => any) - A function to be called on an iterable of pairs [key, value].
+Convert this iterable of pairs to the desired output.
+For instance, Object.fromEntries() would convert the dict to an object, Array.from() converts it to an Array of pairs, and (it) => new Map(it) converts it to a Map (which is the default behavior). - options.default\converter ((obj: PyProxy, convert: (obj: PyProxy) => any, cacheConversion: (obj: PyProxy, result: any) => void) => any) Optional argument to convert objects with no default conversion.
+See the documentation of to\js().